 Students in the College of Liberal Arts and Sciences may be permitted to take summer school courses at institutions other than Villanova University with prior approval if the course is not offered as a Distance Learning (DL) course by Villanova.
-A student may take at most 12 credits in the summer.
+A student may take at most the equivalent of three courses of three credits or more in the summer.
 Transfer credit will be awarded on the Villanova transcript only for pre approved courses in which a student earns a grade of "C" or better.
 The actual grade received at the other institution does not transfer and is not calculated into the student's cumulative grade point average.
 No credit will be awarded for courses at other institutions that has not received prior approval.

 Students seeking prior approval must complete the form, Request To Enroll in Summer Courses At Another Institution, available in the Dean's Office and attach a copy of the course description(s) usually available on the institution's Web site.
 The form and descriptions must be submitted to the Dean's Office for approval no later than May 15th.
-Transfer students to Villanova are required to have completed three semesters on campus before leaving for overseas studies.